 Positive Sensitivity:

-- Ability of the company to profitability scale up its operations by more than 30% of total operating income on a sustained basis. - Improvement in the average collection period to less than 100 days on a sustained basis.
+- Improvement in the average collection period to less than 100 days on a sustained basis. - Ability of the company to profitability scale up its operations by more than 30% of total operating income on a sustained basis.

 Negative Sensitivity: